-6. Can the employer send employees on suspension from work?
-Yes, employers can place employees on suspension from work if the employees are within (i) through (vi) set forth in the Answer to Question No. 4, above.
+6. Can the employer suspend employees from work?
+Yes, employers can place employees on suspension from work if the employees are within (i) through (vi) set forth in item no. 4, above.
 In cases in which the employees themselves are sick, they will be placed on paid sick leave.
+At the same time, while the mandatory quarantine period is in force, the employer is entitled to release employees who cannot work remotely from work.
+This could exempt the payment of some social security obligations (this is currently under review by the Argentine authority).
 7. When is the employer forced to shut down its operations?
-In the absence of a regulation instructing an employer to shut down, only when the employer deems it appropriate.
+In accordance with item no. 4, and due to the deadlines established therein, those employers who do not carry out one of the "essential" activities will be prevented from continuing operations that cannot be carried out remotely.
 8. Does the employer have the obligation to report infections occurring in the business to the health authorities?
-Yes, employers must report to the authorities employees who are within (i) or (ii) in the Answer to Question No. 4, above.
+Yes, employers must report to the authorities employees who are within (i) or (ii) in item no. 4 above.
 9. Can the employer require an employee to see a doctor?
 Yes, the employer can request, but not demand, that an employee see a doctor.
-10. If employees are sent on suspension from work, or refuse to come to work or if an operation is being shut down, do the employees still need to be paid?
-Employee leave must be paid leave if an employee is on sick leave or suspension from work for the reasons set forth in (i) through (vi) the Answer to Question No. 4, above, or if the employer unilaterally decides to suspend employees.
+10. If employees are suspended from work, or refuse to come to work or if an operation is being shut down, do the employees still need to be paid?
+Employee leave must be paid leave if an employee is on sick leave or suspension from work for the reasons set forth in (i) through (vi) in item no. 4, above, or if the employer unilaterally decides to suspend employees.
 Employee leave is not required to be paid leave if employees refuse to come to work and are not within (i) through (vi), above.
 If the employer is shutting down operations, employee leave must be paid.
 11. If kindergartens and schools are being closed and employees need to stay home and cannot work, does the employer need to pay them and - if so - for how long?
-Due to school closures in effect until March 30, 2020, any parent or adult whose presence at home is key for a child's care will be entitled to leave with full pay until March 30 (unless extended by the authorities).
+Due to school closures in effect, any parent or adult whose presence at home is key for a child's care will be entitled to leave with full pay.